20 Jan 2025

 Australia is no stranger to wild weather, and storms top the list of our most frequent major natural hazards.

 That’s why it’s important to know how to prepare for a storm when a weather alert is issued by the relevant authorities.
-A few steps taken early on, can help protect you, your home and your belongings.
+A few steps taken early on can help protect you, your home and your belongings.

 Australian storm facts

 Storm damage can arise from multiple factors – not just heavy rainfall, but also hail, lightning, strong winds and flash flooding.
-A good storm safety plan should address all these possibilities, so that you’re storm-ready before danger strikes.
+A good storm safety plan should address all these possibilities, so you’re storm-ready before danger strikes.

 5 storm preparation tips